Back to blog

 What works well: The sequence builder is genuinely intuitive and the best visual interface in the category.
 Smart throttling reduces activity during LinkedIn’s off-peak hours.
 The analytics dashboard clearly shows conversion rates at each step of your sequence.
 Team management features let managers oversee multiple reps’ campaigns.

 Where it falls short: Safety is good but not quite at Expandi’s level.
-The cheaper plans limit the number of active sequences.
-Email integration is not available, so you need a separate tool for multichannel outreach.
-Export and CRM sync options are limited on lower-tier plans.
+Cheaper plans limit active sequences, email integration is not available so you need a separate tool for multichannel, and export and CRM sync are limited on lower tiers.

 Best for: Individual contributors and small sales teams who want an intuitive way to build LinkedIn outreach sequences without technical complexity.